Temporal Lobe Epilepsy Clinical Presentation

 Features of temporal lobe complex partial seizure

-Following the aura, a temporal lobe complex partial seizure begins with a motionless stare, dilated pupils, and behavioral arrest.
+Following the aura, a temporal lobe complex partial seizure begins with a motionless stare, blinking, and behavioral arrest.
 Oral alimentary automatisms such as lip smacking, chewing, and swallowing may be noted.
 Manual automatisms or unilateral dystonic posturing of a limb also may be observed.

 A complex partial seizure may evolve to a secondarily generalized tonic-clonic seizure.
 Often, the documentation of a seizure notes only the generalized tonic-clonic component of the seizure.
 A careful history from the patient or an observer is needed to elicit the partial features of either a simple seizure or a complex partial seizure before the secondarily generalized seizure is important.